-10 Chipola College Catalog About Chipola • Athletics: While Chipola is recognized for excellent academic programs, sports have always been a big part of the college community.
-Chipola student-athletes participate in men's baseball, men's basketball, women's softball and women's cross-country.
+• Athletics: While Chipola is recognized for excellent academic programs, sports have always been a big part of the college community.
+Chipola student-athletes participate in men's baseball, men's basketball, women's basketball, women's softball and women's cross-country.
 The college also has an outstanding cheer leading squad.